chezyio/D7047E/reports/report5.md

 ## Project

-I've have also spent more time exploring other kinds of detection models such as RF-DETR and augmentation techniques.
+I've have also spent more time exploring other kinds of detection models such as RF-DETR, Faster-RCNN and augmentation techniques.